stardog-union/launchpad-docs/voicebox.md

 This architecture provides:
 - **Scoped Authorization**: Each service receives only the permissions it needs
 - **Audit Trail**: User identity flows through the entire chain for compliance
-- **Independent Control**: Access to each service can be managed separately

 > [!IMPORTANT]
 > This authentication flow requires using an **OpenAI-compatible LLM provider** (`llm_provider: openai` in your Voicebox configuration).
 Token exchange for the LLM Gateway is not supported with other providers (Bedrock, Databricks, etc.).